 Post-season reports on MSFs are required for each MSF prosecuted.
 One of the basic functions of these reports is to provide a record of how fisheries were actually prosecuted (whether they took place) and whether there were any changes in the way the fisheries and sampling programs were conducted relative to the proposal.
-These reports are to be submitted in the form of three tables (Appendix I).
-The first two tables should be submitted by the annual PSC post-season meeting following the year of the fishery.
-No SFEC MSF post-season report/tables were found in the US or Canadian post-season reports (Jan 2013).
-Although these SFEC tables are not included in the PSC post-season reports, CDFO and WDFW do provide fishery regulations and preliminary landed catch estimates for mark-selective fisheries in these reports.
+These reports are to be submitted in the form of two tables (Appendix I).
+The first table should be submitted by the annual PSC post-season meeting following the year of the fishery.
+No SFEC MSF post-season report/tables were found in the US or Canadian post-season reports (Jan 2014).
+Although these tables are not included in the PSC post-season reports, CDFO and WDFW do provide fishery regulations and preliminary landed catch estimates for mark-selective fisheries in their country's post-season reports.
+In addition, post season estimates for all Chinook MSFs in all WA marine waters (Areas 1-13) are available in the Recreational Angling Impact Database (RAID) hosted on the NWIFC's website.
+WDFW has also made available reports of some of their MSFs on their website.